 Fortunately, depression can be treated, and you can find relief from symptoms and improve your quality of life.

 At The Center for Integrative and Functional Health and Wellness, we offer individual and group therapies, behavioral therapy, medication, consultation services, and will work with you to customize a treatment plan that fits your needs and lifestyle.
 Treatment can vary from therapy, lifestyle changes, stress management, prescription medication such as antidepressants, acupuncture, and other forms of therapies such as electrotherapy or transcranial magnetic stimulation.
-One unique treatment option for depression we offer is ketamine infusion therapy.

 For more information about depression and our treatment options, please contact our office at (630) 980-1400.